-Commercial LC/MS-compatible Human protein extracts (HeLa & K562; Thermo Scientific and Promega, respectively) were analyzed by coupling either the nanoElute I (Bruker) or Evosep One (Evosep) to 3 different MS instruments (timsTOF Pro2, timsTOF SCP, and timsTOF HT).
+Commercial LC/MS-compatible Human protein extracts (HeLa & k562; Thermo Scientific and Promega, respectively) were analyzed by coupling either the nanoElute I (Bruker) or Evosep One (Evosep) to 3 different MS instruments (timsTOF Pro2, timsTOF SCP, and timsTOF HT).
 Several LC columns (PepSep and IonOpticks), quantities ranging from 60 pg to 1 μg on column, separation methods, and MS methods were evaluated.
-Raw data were processed with Bruker ProteoScape (BPS), DIA-NN, or FragPipe and analyzed using DataAnalysis and Skyline to extract 12 "target peptides" based on their retention time, CCS values, MS & MS/MS spectra, identified peptide sequence and protein (Figure 2).
-"Target peptides" were detected in K562 and HeLa digest across the whole gradient and ion mobility range on all LC/MS platforms used in this study.
+Raw data were processed with Bruker ProteoScape (BPS), DIA-NN, or FragPipe and analyzed using DataAnalysis and Skyline to extract "target peptides" based on their retention time, CCS values, MS & MS/MS spectra, identified peptide sequence and protein (Figure 2).

-Fig. 2 Extracted Ion Chromatograms (EIC) and Extracted Ion Mobilograms (EIM) of peptides detected in both HeLa and K562 using the nanoElute I coupled to timsTOF Pro2.
-These "target peptides" were used to evaluate the performance of the LC/MS instrumentation platform.
+Fig. 2 Extracted Ion Chromatograms (EIC) and Extracted Ion Mobilograms (EIM) of peptides detected in both HeLa and k562 using the nanoElute I coupled to timsTOF Pro2.
+These "target peptides" will be used to evaluate the performance of the LC/MS instrumentation platform.